 The Delaware COVID-19 Strategic Response Fund targets emerging and evolving needs of the state’s most-impacted communities, for the longer term needs of our community.

 The Delaware COVID-19 Strategic Response Fund is part of the Delaware COVID-19 Emergency Response Initiative, a nonprofit collaborative response to the 2020 coronavirus pandemic.
-Delaware Alliance for Nonprofit Advancement (DANA), Delaware Community Foundation (DCF), Philanthropy Delaware (PD) and United Way of Delaware (UWDE) are partnering to coordinate charitable resources to maximize impact statewide during this crisis.
+The DCF, DANA, PD and United Way of Delaware (UWDE) are partnering to coordinate charitable resources to maximize impact statewide during this crisis.

 Grants from the Strategic Response Fund, housed at the DCF, will be coordinated with grants from UWDE’s Delaware Does More: COVID-19 Rapid Response Fund, which focuses on more immediate needs.

-- Front-Line Grants fund nonprofits encountering increased demand for services due to COVID-19.
-This includes services to people who are financially vulnerable, homeless, and facing health challenges.
+- Front-Line Grants to fund nonprofits encountering increased demand for services due to COVID-19.
+This includes services to people who are financially vulnerable, homeless and facing health challenges.

 The Strategic Response Fund will generally not consider proposals to fund: